s7xdd/express-blog/README.md

 <body>

-<h1>MERN Blog App Documentation</h1>
+<h1>Blog App API Documentation</h1>
-<p>A Full stack Blog Application built with MongoDB, Express JS, Nextjs and Nodejs featuring an admin panel.
+<p>A Blog Application built with MongoDB, Express JS and Nodejs.
 Backend is built in a modular structure, making every part of the backend modular for scalability and maintainability.
 More features to come including user interactions, comments, etc.
 Work in progress.</p>

 <p>Base URL: <code>http://localhost:3000</code></p>